Partakithware/DirectionalHash/README.md

 CONS: Overhead/Time-Consumption: My test (limited machine - older laptop) 20-seconds fastest recorded time per 150mb (not great for big files but its intended for increased security checks not speed)
+0.696456 seconds for 4mb files (can set various things to increase speeds)

 ---

 ## ✨ Key Differentiators